 The Executive Committee can modify this policy if it's in the best interests of the Board, such as subsidizing additional Members to attend Delegate Body meetings.
-Allotment amount will be reevaluated annually staff by and Secretary/Treasurer.
+Allotment amount will be reevaluated annually by staff and Secretary/Treasurer.

-- 3. ENTITLEMENT FOR NYSAR COMMITTEE MEMBERS AND DIRECTORS - Up to three (3) nights provided nights are necessary for the purpose of attending a NYSAR Director, Committee or Delegate Body meeting. - If a NYSAR Committee Member or Director has a committee meeting on Monday morning prior to 12 Noon, they are entitled to an extra day to travel a day in advance. - Except in the case of illness, family emergency or if NYSAR cancels the
+- 3. ENTITLEMENT FOR NYSAR COMMITTEE MEMBERS AND DIRECTORS - Up to three (3) nights provided nights are necessary for the purpose of attending a NYSAR Director, Committee or Delegate Body meeting. - If a NYSAR Committee Member or Director has a committee meeting on Monday morning prior to 12 Noon, they are entitled to an extra day to travel a day in advance.

-- Directors meeting, NYSAR Directors and Committee Members must attend the NYSAR Board of Directors, Delegate Body and/or Committee meetings they are eligible to attend in order to qualify for the allotment of nights permitted by this Policy. - Allotments will be provided only on the condition that NYSAR Directors and Committee Members prepare a written report of the meetings they attended on their allotment request form: attended or watched the recording of any required LIBOR travelers meetings before meeting to review meeting schedule and expectations, and after the meeting to recap key meeting takeaways; and. if requested, provide and oral report of the meetings they attended to the Board of Directors or Executive Committee. - NYSAR Past President Directors shall be considered on the same basis as other NYSAR Directors, minus any funds they received from NYSAR.
+- Except in the case of illness, family emergency or if NYSAR cancels the Directors meeting, NYSAR Directors and Committee Members must attend the NYSAR Board of Directors, Delegate Body and/or Committee meetings they are eligible to attend in order to qualify for the allotment of nights permitted by this Policy. - Allotments will be provided only on the condition that NYSAR Directors and Committee Members prepare a written report of the meetings they attended on their allotment request form; attended or watched the recording of any required LIBOR travelers meetings before meeting to review meeting schedule and expectations, and after the meeting to recap key meeting takeaways; requested. and, if provide and oral report of the meetings they attended to the Board of Directors or Executive Committee. - Anyone who, within the last 5 years, has been removed by LIBOR as a LIBOR Officer or Director, NYSAR Director, NAR Director or LIBOR Committee Member for any reason other than attendance is not eligible for a NYSAR Travel Allotment. - NYSAR Past President Directors shall be considered on the same basis as other NYSAR Directors, minus any funds they received from NYSAR.